vantage-sh/docs.vantage.sh/docs/connecting_datadog.md

 For documentation about Vantage from Datadog, please refer to the [Vantage Integration page](https://docs.datadoghq.com/integrations/vantage/) in Datadog's documentation.

-### EU Customers

-OAuth is currently not available if you are a Datadog EU customer.
-You can still create a Datadog integration by emailing support@vantage.sh for instructins.

 ## Cost Data Ingestion

 Vantage will ingest six months of historical Datadog costs upon connection.
 Each day at 2 AM UTC this data is refreshed, but delays up to 72 hours may occur.